Decluttering Your Home is in Your Reach

 There comes a time when you just need to get rid of stuff!

-I shouldn’t even be writing this post because my house is a cluttered mess.
-However, I have great ideas to organize and I’m implementing some of them as I type.
-(Not really, I’m not that talented)
+At the moment, areas of my house are a cluttered mess including my linen closet and garage.
+However, I have great ideas to organize and I’m implementing some of them with you as I work on this post.

 First things first…Before you start decluttering, it will be helpful to have some boxes or bins ready.
 I suggest labeling the boxes Keep/Put Away, Donate/Give Away and Sell.
 With your boxes labeled in hand, you will now be able to get busy busting that clutter.